-As the disc continues to wear, it begins to collapse.
+As the discs continue to wear, they begin to collapse.
 The space between each vertebra becomes smaller.
-The collapse also affects the way that the facet joints in the back of the spine “line up”.
-Like any other joint in the body, the change in the way the bones fit together causes abnormal pressure on the articular (ar-tick-you-lar) cartilage.
-Articular cartilage is the smooth shiny material that covers the end of the bones in any joint.
+The collapse also affects the way that the facet joints in the back of the spine align.
+Like any other joint in the body, the change in the way the bones fit together causes abnormal pressure on the articular cartilage, which is the smooth, shiny material that covers the ends of the bones in any joint.
 Over time, this abnormal pressure causes wear and tear arthritis (osteoarthritis) of the facet joints.
-Bone spurs may form around the disc and facet joints.
-It is thought that too much motion in a spinal segment causes the bone spurs to form.
+Bone spurs may form around the disc and facet joints as a result.
 Eventually, bone spurs can form around the nerves of the spine, causing a condition called spinal stenosis.

 Bending the neck forward and backward, and twisting left and right, puts pressure on the vertebrae and disc.
 The disc responds to the pressure by acting as a shock absorber.
 Bending the neck forward compresses the disc between the vertebrae.
 This increased pressure on the disc may cause the disc to bulge toward the spinal canal and the nerve roots.
 Remember the vanilla wafers and marshmallow?
 Pressing the wafers together on one side would cause the marshmallow to bulge out on the opposite side.